programminghistorian/ph-submissions/lessons/published/use-api-almost-without-coding-php.md

 <a href="https://en.wikipedia.org/wiki/Resource_Description_Framework" target="_blank">RDF</a>.
 Select a format from the top menu:
 <a href="http://dbpedia.org/page/Tomoyasu_Hotei" target="_blank">http://dbpedia.org/page/Tomoyasu_Hotei</a>
 <br>
-All of them are offered without registration (no API key), which is handy.
+All of them are offered without registration (no API key).
 </div>

 ## Try the template with Harvard Art Museums
-So, let’s see if the API template actually works with other APIs.
+Let’s check if the API template actually works with other APIs.
 For this, we use a Harvard Art Museums API.
 Please have a quick look at their [API documentation](https://www.harvardartmuseums.org/collections/api).
 As usual, you need to get an API key first.

 {% include figure.html filename="HarvardArtMuseumsAPIs.jpg" caption="Harvard Art Museums APIs" %}

 Once you get it, let’s quickly check their object search API on a web browser to understand the data structure: `https://api.harvardartmuseums.org/object?apikey=YOUR_API_KEY&keyword=andromeda`

-As you can see, records are present in the form of an array within `records` element.
+Records are present in the form of an array within `records` element.
 This gives you an idea what data you would like to fetch.
-Now, you know what to do with the template, right?
-Guess what Sample 12 shows in your browser.
+Guess what Sample 12 actually shows in your browser.

 **Sample 12**
 ```